PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Conclusion

-In this work, we proposed the AT-PINN training scheme which locates failure regions of PINNs through the PGD-based adversarial attack.
-The adversarial attack can adaptively generate adversarial samples on failure regions despite their number, the size or the distribution.
-Such that, AT-PINNs can effectively locate and shrink failure regions while solving complex PDEs, especially those involving multi-scale behaviors or solutions with sharp or oscillatory characteristics.
-The effectiveness of the proposed AT-PINNs has been verified with numerical experiments including an elliptic equation with multi-scale coefficients, a Poisson equation with multi-peak solutions, and Burgers’ equation with sharp solutions.
-On the other hand, we found that AT-PINN can inference temporal causality by setting initial samples around the initial value.
-Its temporal causality behavior has been demonstrated in approximating the Allen–Cahn equation.
-Numerical experiments show that AT-PINN is self-adapt to various problems benefiting from characteristics of the adversarial attack.
-Therefore, AT-PINNs can become a general tool for solving complex PDEs.
+In this work, we propose the WbAR scheme which locates failure regions of PINNs through the PGD-based adversarial attack.
+The adversarial attack can adaptively generate adversarial samples on failure regions despite their number, size, distribution or dimension.
+As a result, WbAR can effectively locate and shrink failure regions when solving complex PDEs, especially those involving multi-scale behaviors or solutions with sharp or oscillatory characteristics.
+The effectiveness of the proposed WbAR has been verified with numerical experiments including an elliptic equation with multi-scale coefficients, Poisson equations with multi-peak solutions, and Burgers’ equation with sharp solutions.
+Numerical experiments show that WbAR is self-adapt to various problems benefiting from characteristics of the adversarial attack.
+As a result, WbAR has the potential to serve as a general tool for solving complex PDEs in the framework of PINNs.

-In the AT-PINN scheme, there are various adversarial attack methods, including non-gradient based white-box attack methods and black-box attack methods, that may be particular effective to particular type of problems.
+In the WbAR scheme, there are various adversarial attack methods, including non-gradient based white-box attack methods and black-box attack methods, that may be particular effective to particular type of problems.
 For the adversarial attack, we chose a target attack method which maximize the residual to locate failure regions.
 Other adversarial attack mechanisms such as non-target attacks can be explored in further works.
 The iterative training framework can also be further optimized to accelerate the training process, such as adding adversarial samples during training, etc. Beyond the adversarial attack scheme, the failure region locating is actually a non-convex optimization problem which finds all the local maxima.
 A broader optimization based approaches can be explored for failure region searching.
 Moreover, adversarial samples during the iterative training are Markov given the residual map, while other sampling strategies assume the samplings are independent.
 The behavior of different sampling strategies can also be discussed under the stochastic process.